ChinaGodMan/UserScripts/Script details/greasyfork-discussion-watcher/README_en.md

 <!--AUTO_SHIELDS_PLEASE_DONT_DELETE_IT-END-->
 <center><div align="center">
     <h1>Greasyfork Notification Assistant</h1>
-    <p>「 When there’s a new reply to your script or to a discussion you’re participating in，The script will display the latest discussion content in a modal window on the web page。 」</p>
+    <p>「 When there are new replies to your script or to a discussion you’re participating in，The script will display the latest discussion content in a modal window on the web page。 」</p>
     <img src="https://views.whatilearened.today/views/github/506345/hmjz100.svg" alt="Views">
     <p>Download：<a href="https://github.com/ChinaGodMan/UserScripts/tree/main/Script details/greasyfork-discussion-watcher">Github</a> | ⭐<a
             href="https://greasyfork.org/zh-CN/scripts/506345">Greasy